-My title reflects these changes that are happening now and continuing into the 1980s.
-A subsidiary title could be "Education or catastrophe" if we are to believe H. G. Wells when he said: "Human history becomes more and more a race between education and catastrophe".
-I am using for the first part of my address the work undertaken by my first Working Party on the Education and Training of the District Nurse, and I shall try and look forward five years or so into the 1980s and speculate - a very hazardous and sometimes painful occupation, I am told.
+My title reflects these changes that are happening now and continuing into the 1980's.
+A subsiduary title could be 'Education or Catastrophe' if we are to believe H.G.
+Wells when he said:

+"Human history becomes more and more a race between education and catastrophe".

+I am using for the first part of my address the work undertaken by my first Working Party on the Education and Training of the District Nurse, and I shall try and look forward five years or so into the 1980's and speculate - a very hazardous and sometimes painful occupation I am told.

 I see essentially three levels in nursing within the community, and I will deal with these three in turn.

+FIRST LEVEL NURSING IN THE COMMUNITY

+At the highest level the district nurse, now protected by law working under a statutory body, will have four major objectives:

-First level nursing in the community
+(a) To assess and meet the nursing needs of patients in the community.

-At the highest level the district nurse, now protected by law working under a statutory body, will have four major objectives.
-First, to assess and meet the nursing needs of patients in the community.
-To achieve this objective the nurse will use her skills as a nurse by using what has been defined recently as the "nursing process".
-This is: a systematic gathering of information; assessment of information; planning of care; giving of care;
+To achieve this objective the nurse will use her skills as a nurse by using what has been defined recently as the nursing process.

+This is:

-evaluation of care.
+a systematic gathering of information assessment of information planning of care giving of care evaluation of care.

-the nurse.
-In this, she should excel.
-The Working Party on district nursing held as an ideal Virginia Henderson's definition of the unique function of the nurse, which is: "To assist the individual, sick, or well, in the performance of those activities contributing to health or its recovery (or to peaceful death), that he would perform unaided if he had the necessary strength, will, or knowledge, and to do this in such a way as to help him gain independence as rapidly as possible".
-She continues: "This aspect master."
+This, indeed, is the unique function of the nurse.
+In this, she or he should excel.

+The Working Party on district nursing held as an ideal Virginia Henderson's definition of the unique function of the nurse, which is:

+"To assist the individual, sick, or well, in the performance of those activities contributing to health or its recovery (or to peaceful death), that he would perform unaided if he had the necessary strength, will, or knowledge, and to do this in such a way as to help him gain independence as rapidly as possible."

+She continues: